JonPurvis/faker-stripe/README.md

 {
     $this->faker->addProvider(new Stripe($this->faker));

-    $this->faker->stripeAccountId() // acct_xBXg7yyrSyQVbsjM
+    $this->faker->stripeConnectAccountId() // acct_xBXg7yyrSyQVbsjM
 }
 ```

 ## 🧩 Contributing

 I originally built the package to suit the needs I had at the time, but the Stripe API is pretty big and has a lot of resources.
 If you need a resource adding, feel free to [Raise an Issue](https://github.com/JonPurvis/faker-stripe/issues) or Submit a PR!
-If you're doing the latter, please make sure that:
+If you're doing the latter, only PR's with passing tests will be merged.

-- The method you add into the `Stripe` class is in the correct place alphabetically.
-- The method you add into the `Stripe` class has the correct number of characters when calling `generateRandomString()` (based on whatever Stripe returns).
-- The method you add into the `Stripe` has a matching test in the `StripeTest` class that passes